India expels Canadian diplomat in tit-for-tat move; trashes Canada's allegations over Khalistani terrorist's killing | Law-Order

 - India

-India on Tuesday rejected as ''absurd'' and ''motivated'' Canadian Prime Minister Justin Trudeau's allegations of a ''potential'' Indian link to the killing of Khalistani separatist Hardeep Singh Nijjar, and expelled a senior Canadian diplomat in a tit-for-tat action after Ottawa's expulsion of an Indian official over the case, marking fresh tensions to the already frayed bilateral ties.
+India on Tuesday rejected as ''absurd'' and ''motivated'' Canadian Prime Minister Justin Trudeau's allegations of a ''potential'' involvement of Indian agents in the killing of a Khalistani separatist leader and kicked out a senior Canadian diplomat in a tit-for-tat move to Ottawa's expulsion of an Indian official over the case, marking fresh strain to the already frayed ties between the two nations.

-Canadian High Commissioner to India Cameron MacKay was summoned and he was informed about the decision to expel the senior diplomat with the Ministry of External Affairs (MEA) saying the move reflects New Delhi's growing concern at the ''interference of Canadian diplomats in our internal matters and their involvement in anti-India activities''.
+Canadian High Commissioner to India Cameron MacKay was summoned and was informed about the decision to expel the senior diplomat with the Ministry of External Affairs (MEA) saying the action reflected New Delhi's growing concern at the ''interference of Canadian diplomats in our internal matters and their involvement in anti-India activities''.

+The chain reactions followed after Trudeau, speaking at the House of Commons on Monday, said Canada was looking at ''credible allegations potentially linking'' Indian agents to the June killing of Canadian Khalistani terrorist Hardeep Singh Nijjar.
+He was shot dead by two gunmen in Surrey on June 18.

 In a strongly-worded statement, the MEA also trashed comments by Trudeau and Foreign Minister Melanie Joly, asserting that ''such unsubstantiated allegations seek to shift the focus from Khalistani terrorists and extremists, who have been provided shelter in Canada and continue to threaten India's sovereignty and territorial integrity''.
 Though New Delhi did not divulge the name of the Canadian diplomat who has been asked to leave India within five days, people familiar with the matter said it is Canadian intelligence agency's station chief in New Delhi Olivier Sylvestere.

-Joly's office said the diplomat, who has been ordered to leave Canada, is Pavan Kumar Rai, the head of the Research and Analysis Wing (RAW), according to Canadian broadcaster CBC news.
+Joly's office said the diplomat ordered to leave Canada is Pavan Kumar Rai, the head of the Research and Analysis Wing (RAW), according to Canadian broadcaster CBC news.

 Canada's public announcement of expulsion of the Indian intelligence operative is seen as ''rare'' as such issues are generally handled in a discreet manner.